kimchirichie/leafii_crawler/README.md

 ```
 get_all_urls()
 ```
-Returns a list of all the urls users have submitted
+Returns a list of all the urls users have submitted.

 ```
 insert_word(str word)